So Business List. Observation in the Workplace with Station Observation Checklist

 At “Dodo Pizza,” there are five types of observation checklists:

-1. OC for the territory manager.
+1. SOC for the territory manager.
 The territory manager is responsible for several pizzerias.
 The regional manager fills out his observation checklist.

-2. OC for the restaurant manager.
+2. SOC for the restaurant manager.
 Filled out by the territory manager.

-3. OC for the shift manager.
+3. SOC for the shift manager.
 Used by the restaurant manager.

-4. OC for kitchen staff, cashiers, and couriers.
+4. SOC for kitchen staff, cashiers, and couriers.
 Filled out by the shift manager.

-5. OC for shift handover.
+5. SOC for shift handover.
 Assesses the activities of shift managers during shift handover.
 Conducted by the restaurant manager.

 We've understood the purpose and types of observation checklists.
 How do we work with them?